dakodablue/Hangman-Game/README.md

 ## Hangman

 [Version 1](https://dakodablue.github.io/Hangman-Game/index1.html)
 This version and the 2nd are the most complex.
-All are compiled from other peoples code and I did my best to try add comments above each live to explain what they do.
+All are compiled from other peoples code and I did my best to try add comments above each line to explain what they do.
 This one has a scss preprocessor included which may or may not work on Github.
 On click, no keyboard.
 Also has categories with corresponding arrays and hints for each 'safe word'.

 [Version 2](https://dakodablue.github.io/Hangman-Game/index2.html)
 Event Key utilized along with some nice jquery fades, etc.  Better visualization of tallies/scorekeeping.
 Again restyled and commented.